Before Kindle: Buildings as Books

 not large but has an air of elegance and formality thanks to the small vestibule and stairhall between living room and dining room.
 A pocket door allows the vestibule to open directly to the kitchen when needed, adding to the plan’s flexibility.
 Upstairs, the master suite is somewhat removed from the other bedrooms for greater privacy.

-Plan 450-2 sold to a homeowner moving from Oklahoma to Kansas.
-It’s a modern interpretation of the barn idea and would work as a vacation cabin on a rural site, as a starter home, or artist’s studio.
+Modern barn-inspired Plan 450-2 sold to a homeowner moving from Oklahoma to Kansas.
+It would work as a vacation cabin on a rural site, as a starter home, or artist’s studio.
 It could also be a guest house or the first stage of a larger compound.
 The plan is small but very efficient– with back-to-back kitchen and bathroom set between living area and bedroom.
 And yet thanks to the openings on three sides of the two main rooms — including the large glass garage door used as a moving window wall in the living space – this little house feels bright and spacious.
-To see the wide range of innovative plans that have sold recently visit the Recent Trend Setter Plan Collection.
 Read-on, MacDuff!